-2 and may be angry at their situation and even embarrassed by it.
 3 Raising a second generation brings many rewards for 4 grandparents, including the fulfillment of giving grandchildren 5 a sense of security, developing a deeper relationship, and 6 keeping the family together.
 The bond between a grandparent and 7 grandchild may run deeper than the relationship between parent 8 and child.
 Hawaiian and non-Hawaiian grandparents can be great 9 role models and influences for children, and they can provide a 10 sense of cultural heritage and family history.
 Hawaiian and 11 non-Hawaiian grandparents can also educate their grandchildren 12 about Hawaii and Hawaiian culture and traditions.
 Grandparents 13 can further provide their grandchildren with love, have their 14 best interests at heart, and can make them feel safe.
 15 Grandparents also encourage a child's healthy development.

-their own parents.
-These children may feel insecure and afraid, traumatic than sleepovers with peers and can help children

-18 develop independence.
-Grandparents may have lots of time to
+16 Overnight trips to a grandparent's house, for example, may be 17 less traumatic than sleepovers with peers and can help children 18 develop independence.
+Grandparents may have lots of time to 19 play and read to their grandchildren.
+This dedicated attention 20 typically improves a child's developmental and learning skills.